 Acupuncture is very widely accepted and most extended medical plans do cover acupuncture.
 However, because every policy is different, we recommend you check with your insurer to find out the exact coverage.
 Most insurance plans do not require a doctor’s referral for acupuncture, however some do so again, check with your plan.
-We do not bill insurance companies directly, but we will provide you with an insurance receipt that you can submit to your plan for reimbursement.
+We can direct bill most insurance companies.

 MSP: MSP covers a portion of acupuncture treatments for those enrolled in the premium assistance program.
 This means that you are not paying full premiums for BC Medical; eligibility is based on income.
 If you are on the premium assistance program, MSP will cover a portion of the treatment, up to 10 treatments per calendar year.
 If you are not on this program but feel you should be, please contact MSP for application information.

 ICBC: ICBC may allow acupuncture as part of your treatment program; if you would like to receive acupuncture, please discuss with your claims adjuster to find out more.

 WCB: WSIB (WCB) may allow acupuncture as part of your treatment program; if you would like to receive acupuncture, please discuss with your claims adjuster to find out more.